MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 (Parentheses are used to ignore a line break ({{RFC1035}} Section 5.1).)

-## SvcRecordType
+## Modes

-The SvcRecordType is indicated by the SvcFieldPriority, and defines the form of the SVCB RR.
-When SvcFieldPriority is 0, the SVCB SvcRecordType is defined to be in AliasForm.
-Otherwise, the SVCB SvcRecordType is defined to be in ServiceForm.
+When SvcPriority is 0 the SVCB record is in AliasMode.
+Otherwise, it is in ServiceMode.

 Within a SVCB RRSet,
-all RRs should have the same SvcRecordType.
+all RRs SHOULD have the same Mode.
-If an RRSet contains a record in AliasForm, the client MUST ignore any records in the set with ServiceForm.
+If an RRSet contains a record in AliasMode, the recipient MUST ignore any ServiceMode records in the set.

-## SVCB records: AliasForm
+### AliasMode

-When SvcRecordType is AliasForm, the SVCB record aliases a service to a SvcDomainName.
-SVCB RRSets SHOULD only have a single resource record in this form.
+In AliasMode, the SVCB record aliases a service to a TargetName.
+SVCB RRSets SHOULD only have a single resource record in AliasMode.
 If multiple are present, clients or recursive resolvers SHOULD pick one at random.

-The AliasForm's primary purpose is to allow aliasing at the zone apex, where CNAME is not allowed.
+The primary purpose of AliasMode is to allow aliasing at the zone apex, where CNAME is not allowed.
-In AliasForm, SvcDomainName MUST be the name of a domain that has SVCB, AAAA, or A records.
+In AliasMode, TargetName MUST be the name of a domain that has SVCB, AAAA, or A records.
 It MUST NOT be equal to the owner name, as this would cause a loop.